 c) The Company is not liable to transfer any funds to the Investor Education and Protection Fund.

-f) Based on the audits procedures performed that have been considered reasonable and appropriate in the circumstances, nothing has come to our notice that has caused us to believe that representations under sub-
+f) Based on the audits procedures performed that have been considered reasonable and appropriate in the circumstances, nothing has come to our notice that has caused us to believe that representations under sub¬ clauses (i) and (ii) of clause (e) of Rule 11 contain any material mis¬ statement.

 g) During the financial period under audit, no dividend has been declared, or paid by the Company.

-i.
-The feature of recording audit trail (edit log) facility was not enabled at the database level to log any direct data changes for the accounting software used for maintain the books of accounts for the period 1 April 2023 to 3 April 2023.
-The feature of audit trail (edit log) facility was not enabled at the application layer of accounting software for the period 1 April 2023 to 3 April 2023.
+(a) The feature of recording audit trail (edit log) facility was not enabled at the database level to log any direct data changes for the accounting software used for maintain the books of account for the period 01 April, 2024 to 31 March, 2025.

-Further, for the periods where audit trail (edit log) facility was enabled and operated throughout the year for accounting software, we did not come across any instance of audit trail feature being tempered with.
+Further, from the date audit trail (edit log) facility was enabled, it was operated throughout the period and we did not come across any instance of audit trail feature being tempered with.

 For J C Ranpura & Co.,